How to use behavioural insights when implementing organisational change

 - Modelling working with people who are advocating for change to demonstrate the change in their behaviour and approach.
 For example, if managers want staff to work flexibly, they need to lead by example by leaving work on time.

-- Removing obstacles by identifying issues that may be preventing organisations from undertaking the behaviour change to change these issues.
-For examplex, to increase access to transport, managers can increase the availability or cars.
+- Removing obstacles by identifying issues that may be preventing organisations from undertaking the desired behaviour.
+For example, making more cars available for people needing to do off-site visits removes the barrier of not having access to transport.

 - Incentives can be used to encourage people to adopt the new behaviour.
 For example, rewarding staff for reaching their goals.